Lil Tjay: Legal issues

 On January 16, 2023, Merritt was arrested in the Bronx and was placed in police custody, following a traffic stop.
 Merritt was on his way to film with fellow Bronx rapper Ice Spice at the time of the arrest.
 The police found a handgun in the vehicle, before arresting him.
 He was charged with weapon possession and a court date was set for February 14.

-Merritt's attorney, Dawn Florio, claims the gun found by police does not belong to Merritt.
+Merritt's attorney, Dawn Florio, claimed that the gun found by police does not belong to Merritt.
 She also claims that the search conducted by officers was conducted illegally, as the car was allegedly parked legally on the street and Merritt was allegedly a passenger in the car.